 TLS protects the transmission of the content of email messages.
 It does nothing for protecting the security of the message before it is sent or after it arrives at its destination.

 However, transmission security is all that is required of many organizations (i.e. banks and HIPAA/health care) when sending to customers.
 In such situations, enforced use of TLS is a good alternative to stronger and less user friendly encryption methods (like PGP and S/MIME) and can prevent insecure delivery of email.

 The transmission itself is as secure as can be negotiated between the sending and receiving servers.
 If they both support strong encryption (i.e. AES 256) then that will be used.
 If not, a weaker grade of encryption may be used.
 The sending and receiving servers can choose what kinds of encryption they will support — and if there is no overlap in what they support, then TLS will fail (this is rare).

-- Support Opportunistic TLS.
-They will use TLS with any server that claims to support it.
-If the TLS connection to that server fails (due to misconfiguration or no security protocols in common), the message will not be sent.
+LuxSci outbound email servers will always use TLS with any server that claims to support it.
+If the TLS connection to such a server server fails (due to misconfiguration or no security protocols in common), the message will not be sent.

-- Will use “Forced TLS” with recipient servers that support TLS if email is being sent to those servers from any SecureLine account using TLS-Only delivery services (outbound email or forwarding).
-This ensures that messages will never be delivered to such servers even in the case that they stop supporting TLS.
+LuxSci servers use “Forced TLS” with recipient servers that support TLS if email is being sent to those servers from any SecureLine account using TLS-Only delivery services (outbound email or forwarding).
+This ensures that messages will never be delivered to such servers, even in the case that they stop supporting TLS suddenly.